dbehrouz/msc-thesis-inf-max/README.md

-# This is my README
+# Influence Maximization in Large Scale Graphs
+This is the repository of my Master thesis with the title: Influence Maximization in Large Scale Graphs.